 Their questions gave me pause, and also made me reflect on my role as their coach.
 Their impression of agile was that it was a rigid structure and process, and if they didn’t implement it exactly like the coach said, then they wouldn’t be considered agile.
 I have always thought about our role as Agile Coaches; what our purpose is and how we should conduct ourselves.
 What is our role as an Agile Coach?
 Is it to implement Scrum?
 Or Kanban, or the tool of choice?
 I’ve always approached my role to be someone who is there to ease the transition to a new way of working and collaborating with each other, and towards a state of Business Agility.
 As Arthur Ashe so pragmatically said, “Start where you are, use what you have, do what you can”,

 The organization I’m coaching is a collection of highly educated, very smart individuals organized loosely into teams that serve an operational mission.
 They also work very collaboratively with other teams in their division, often working to help them in research studies that helps advance their cause and improve their operational processes.
 They are already ‘agile’ in many ways, and track and measure the work they do, and the outcomes they produce.
-They follow a Kanban-like process even though they don’t make their work visible, or know they’re doing this in the first place..
+They follow a Kanban-like process even though they don’t make their work visible, or even know that what they’re doing has a label.

-Our goal, and role is to help our client lift themselves out of organizational malaise and into a more collaborative and aligned organization.
+Our goal, and role is to help our client lift themselves out of bureaucracy and into a more collaborative and aligned organization.
 We use our expertise in the many frameworks and flavors of Agile to help the client achieve this goal.
-We should be more pragmatic, and mentor our clients on why these practices can help them achieve their business outcomes, and not force them into something that doesn’t fit.
+We should be more pragmatic, and teach, mentor, and coach our clients on why these practices can help them achieve their business outcomes, and not force them into something that doesn’t fit.
 We should coach teams and individuals to reach their fullest potential, not by telling them what to do, but by asking them questions that uncover what’s holding them back.
 At least, that’s my hope and what I try to do.
 How about you?
 What do you think about the role of an Agile Coach?